mimblewimble/grin-rfcs/text/0000-online-transacting-via-tor.md

 Start date: September 1, 2019<br/>

 # Summary
-Describes a standardized addressing and communication protocol for building Grin transactions.
+Describes a standardized addressing and communication protocol for building Grin transactions.<br/><br/>
-Wallets will attempt to connect to the recipient directly to build transactions over a TOR hidden service similar to how http(s) transaction building works today.
+Wallets will attempt to connect to the recipient directly to build transactions over a TOR hidden service similar to how http(s) transaction building works today.<br/><br/>
 If the recipient is not online, or cannot be contacted directly, users have the option of falling back to an “offline” communication system where slates are encrypted and stored, for a limited period of time, by a subset(TBD) of nodes known as “relay nodes” (described in a future RFC).

 # Motivation